BenjaminGuinet/BenjaminGuinet.github.io/_posts/2025-03-91-Pop-science-Tales-tel-our-history.md

 Of course, this reconstruction is only an approximation.
 Still, it offers a fascinating glimpse into the imagination of our distant ancestors and invites us to envision how these ancient stories might have taken shape.

+This is just one example, but many others can be found in the literature—for instance, the tale of *The Smith and the Devil*, which was adapted into a Netflix film in the Basque language, can be traced back to the Bronze Age [18].

 ## **Conclusion, between tales and stories**

 It is truly remarkable that these stories have survived for millennia without ever being written down.
 They were passed along long before our modern languages existed, spoken in dialects now lost to time.
 Yet, through the enduring power of storytelling, these tales have persevered.
 Their motifs are timeless and universal—exploring fundamental dichotomies such as good versus evil, love versus hate, and moral versus immoral.
 Though often dismissed as mere fiction or children’s narratives, folk tales continue to nourish and enrich our collective imagination.